 The FLUXER tool, written by Christof Iserlohe, allows users to fit the continuum and estimate line strengths in the final FIFI-LS data cubes.

-8.2.2.
+8.4.2.
 Citations for Publications using SOFIA Data

 When writing publications, the Information for Authors webpage provides instructions for acknowledgements and citations.
-Additional references may be found on the SOFIA Refereed Papers webpage.